Photon: Historical development

+Most physicists were reluctant to believe that electromagnetic radiation itself might be particulate and thus an example of wave-particle duality.

+Then in 1922 Arthur Compton experiment showed that photons carried momentum proportional to their wave number (1922) in an experiment now called Compton scattering that appeared to clearly support a localized quantum model.
+At least for Millikan, this settled the matter.
+Compton received the Nobel Prize in 1927 for his scattering work.

 Even after Compton's experiment, Niels Bohr, Hendrik Kramers and John Slater made one last attempt to preserve the Maxwellian continuous electromagnetic field model of light, the so-called BKS theory.
 An important feature of the BKS theory is how it treated the conservation of energy and the conservation of momentum.
 In the BKS theory, energy and momentum are only conserved on the average across many interactions between matter and radiation.
 However, refined Compton experiments showed that the conservation laws hold for individual interactions.
 Accordingly, Bohr and his co-workers gave their model "as honorable a funeral as possible".
 Nevertheless, the failures of the BKS model inspired Werner Heisenberg in his development of matrix mechanics.